juxor/afaq/markdown/secH3.md

 power implied by the state is a source of privilege and oppression independent of property and economic class.
-Those in charge of the state's institutions would aim to protect (and expand) their area of operation, ensuring that they select individuals who share their perspectives and who they can pass on their positions.
+Those in charge of the state's institutions would aim to protect (and expand) their area of operation, ensuring that they select individuals who share their perspectives and to whom they can pass on their positions.
 By controlling the flow of information, of personnel and resources, the members of the state's higher circles can ensure its, and their own, survival and prosperity.
 As such, politicians who are elected are at a disadvantage.
 The state is the permanent collection of institutions that have entrenched power structures and interests.
 The politicians come and go while the power in the state lies in its institutions due to their permanence.
 It is